rdinter/NOAA-migration/README.md

 TO BE UPDATED.

+One bit of note, it would be helpful to have a consistent style for the code.
+Object names should be nouns while functions should be verbs.
+The names should adhere to [snake_case](https://en.wikipedia.org/wiki/Snake_case).
+In general, we should follow Hadley Wickham's [Style guide](http://adv-r.had.co.nz/Style.html) from his [Advanced R](http://adv-r.had.co.nz/) text.

 ## Organization:

 The main theme behind this repository is to have an easy to access data-source that can be easily accessed for multiple projects.
 The `Project` is the identifier for various ideas, research interests, modeling exercises, etc. As this becomes more populated with Projects, I will give a short description for each.